ScriptRaccoon/portfolio-website/src/data/posts/google-apps-script-setup.md

 clasp push
 ```

-When you open your Google script (or refresh the page if you already had it open), it will show the file `main.gs` (notice the extension for Google scripts is `gs`).
+When you open your Google script (or refresh the page if you already had it open), it will show the file `main.gs`.
+Notice the extension for Google scripts is `.gs`.
+But locally you can use the extension `.js` (or `.ts` later).

 Sometimes you may also want to edit your script directly in Google's editor in the browser.
 In this case, you can pull this to your local editor with `clasp pull`.
 But with the setup of this blog post, I would not recommend doing that.
 The local folder should be the single source of truth.